BEST TECHNO FESTIVALS IN BELGIUM: HARD TECHNO, ELECTRO & RAVE

 Location: Brussels Expo, Brussels

-FCKNYE Festival has become one of the biggest electronic New Year's Eve events in Belgium.
-Held at Brussels Expo, the event brings together several stages, numerous artists, and a crowd coming to end or start the year with maximum energy.
+FCKNYE Festival has become one of Belgium's biggest electronic New Year's events.
+Held at Brussels Expo, the event brings together several stages, numerous artists, and a crowd eager to end or start the year with maximum energy.

 What makes FCKNYE interesting is its mix of styles.
 Depending on the edition, you can find techno, hard techno, rap, bass music, trance, hardcore, house, and other very festive electronic sounds.

-The atmosphere is necessarily unique: New Year's Eve, big crowd, several stages, long hours of partying, and a collective desire to let loose.
-It's less intimate than a club night, but perfect if you want a giant rave to ring in the new year.
+The atmosphere is certainly special: New Year's Eve, a large crowd, multiple stages, long hours of partying, and a collective desire to let loose.
+It's less intimate than a club night, but perfect if you want a giant rave to usher in the new year.

 Why go?

-• To experience an XXL electronic New Year's Eve in Brussels.
+- To experience an XXL electronic New Year's in Brussels.

-• For a program often very varied between techno, hard techno, bass music, and rap.
+- For a often very varied lineup including techno, hard techno, bass music, and rap.

-• To start the year with sound, BPMs, and a crowd.
+- To start the year with sound, BPMs, and crowds.

-👉 TECHNOW tip: New Year's Eve + big crowd + long hours = maximum risk of losing your belongings.
-Keep your phone, card, papers, and essentials in a closed fanny pack.
-You enjoy more, you stress less.
+New Year's + big crowd + long hours = maximum risk of losing your belongings.
+Keep your phone, card, ID, and essentials in a closed fanny pack.
+You'll enjoy it more and stress less.

 6. Extrema Outdoor Belgium — Houthalen-Helchteren